bgamari/ghc-wiki-import/commentary/compiler/unused-imports.md

-This page describes the current design (GHC 8.4 onwards, ore thereabouts).
+This page describes the current design (GHC 8.4 onwards, or thereabouts).